mompiou/pycotem/doc/docs/stereoproj.md

 	Same conclusions hold for tilt-rotation holder.

 	![](images/doubletilt.png)
-	> Left: rotation with fixed rotation axes, Right: rotation with a fixed $y$ tilt and moving $x$ tilt.
+	> Top: rotation with fixed rotation axes, Bottom: rotation with a fixed $y$ tilt and moving $x$ tilt.
 Red and blue paths represent a switch in the tilt order.

 Crystallographic feature analyses are carried out in a TEM using both diffraction and image mode.
 When the electrons passing through the specimen are focused in the back focal plane of the objective lens, they form a diffraction pattern which can be magnified in the projection plane where the pattern is recorded.
 Conversely, an image is formed in the first image plane of the objective lens, which can also be magnified in the projected lens.
 To switch from image to diffraction mode, the power of the objective lens has to be modified which induces an image rotation.
 To enlarge the pattern or the image, the effect of intermediate and projection lenses may also introduce rotations.